ghacks Technology News

 Reduce Page Loading Time With WP-Smush.it For WordPress Blogs

-A core website metric is the page loading time.
-It determines the time it takes to fully load a web page.
-With each passing second, visitors are more likely to close the tab or hit the back button.
-The page loading time has long evolved, and studies have shown that a faster page loading time increases revenues on a website.
-And with Google’s inclusion of page loading times as a ranking signal, it can also have influence on a page’s search engine rankings.
-The importance of optimizing a website’s loading time have therefor become more important in past years.
+With Google's inclusion of page loading times as a ranking signal, it can also have influence on a page's search engine rankings.
+The importance of optimizing a website's loading time have therefore become more important in past years.

 It furthermore allows to optimize already uploaded images.
-WordPress users need to go to Media > Library where they see a Smush.it column next to each uploaded imaged and a link to Smush.it now!.
+WordPress administrators need to go to Media > Library where they see a Smush.it column next to each uploaded imaged and a link to Smush.it now!.

 A click on the link sends the individual image to the Smush.it service where it will be processed and then re-uploaded to the web server.